 A. It depends if the payee is set to receive the payment electronically or if a paper check has to be produced.
-When you enter your payments through Internet Banking Bill Pay, the system will let you know if the payment is to be made electronically or by paper check.
-We recommend that you allow at least five business days for electronic payments and ten business days for payments made by check.
+When you enter your payments through Online Banking Bill Pay, the system will let you know if the payment is to be made electronically or by paper check.
+We recommend that you allow at least three to five business days for electronic payments and seven to ten business days for payments made by check.
 You should make electronic payments 5 business days prior to your due date and set amounts payable by paper check to occur 10 business days prior to your due date.

 Q. How do I cancel an electronic payment through Bill Pay?

 A. Actions or transactions can be entered, edited, or deleted until 1:00 p.m.
 (ET) the day before the payment is to be initiated.

 Q. Which business accounts can I transfer between?

 A. You are permitted to make transfers on TSB's NetTeller Online Banking between business checking, savings, Money Market or loan accounts that are listed under the same Customer Information File Number.
 However, if any of the business accounts you own require two signatures, no TSB NetTeller Online Banking transfers are permitted.
 Transfers made online that involve savings or Money Market accounts have transaction limits and online transactions count against those limits.

 Q. Which personal accounts can I transfer between?

 A. You may transfer between all accounts linked onTSB NetTeller Online Banking except for any certificates of deposit that you own.
 Any transfers made that involve savings or Money Market accounts that have transaction limitations that will count against those limits.